littlebee/basic_bot/README.md

  - create a project directory named `my_new_robot_project` and cd to it
  - add files for the basic shell of a webapp
  - add test of webapp
- - add files for example service that just increments a counter
+ - add files for example service that increments a counter
  - add test for example service
- - add start.sh, stop.sh, upload.sh scripts to my_new_robot_project/
+ - add start.sh, stop.sh, upload.sh scripts to my_new_project_dir/
- - add build.sh and test.sh scripts to my_new_robot_project/
+ - add build.sh and test.sh scripts to my_new_project_dir/
  - run build.sh and test.sh scripts

  After `bb_create` finishes you should be able to